 We offer a range of avalanche and safety courses across the UK.
-All our winter courses include elements of avalanche awareness but we also have courses specifically focused on avalanche issues.
-Course details are available here.
+All of our winter courses include elements of avalanche awareness but we also have courses specifically focused on avalanche issues, including the following:

-Daily forecasts of the avalanche, snow, and mountain conditions at the 5 most popular areas of Scotland.
+The Scottish Avalanche Information Service (SAIS) provides daily forecasts of the avalanche, snow, and mountain conditions for the 5 most popular areas of Scotland.
 If you witness an avalanche then please report it to SAIS.

 Be Avalanche Aware

-This SAIS web resource outlines the decision-making process and the fundamental considerations of assessing avalanche hazards More information can be found at Be Avalanche Aware.
+This SAIS web resource outlines a guideline for the decision-making processes and fundamental considerations of assessing avalanche hazards on the hills.

 Avalanche Transceiver Training Park